SoniaBenHedia/HHU_scripts/R/Corpus/README.md

 In this folder you find all scripts and the processed data to run the scripts which were used to analyze the corpus data analyzed in
 PhD-dissertaion.
 The data was extracted from the Switchboard Corpus (Godfrey, J. J. and Holliman, E. (1997).
 Switchboard-1 release 2.).

-This folder has five subfolderrs:
+This folder has five subfolders:

+**Decomposibility:**
-**Decomposibility:** <p> Here you find csv-files containing the decomposibility information about the affixes words in the study.
+><p> Here you find csv-files containing the decomposibility information about the affixes words in the study.
-Furthermore, the folder contains the script with the decomposability analyses [combining data frames, analyzing relations between variables using correlation testing, analyzing distributions, linear models, conditional inference trees, principal component analyses, multimodel-inferencing].
+>Furthermore, the folder contains the script with the decomposability analyses [combining data frames, analyzing relations between variables using correlation testing, analyzing distributions, linear models, conditional inference trees, principal component analyses, multimodel-inferencing].

 **dis:**